FEUP-ESOF-2020-21/open-cx-t7g5-5-estrelinhas/README.md

 ## Product Vision

-One of the major problems caused by this pandemic is social interaction at conferences.
-So let's connect throught our app, add your interests and efficiently connect with people with identical interests and network online.
+Let's connect throught our app, add your interests and efficiently connect with people with identical interests and network online.

 ---
+## Elevator Pitch

+---
+## Requirements

+### Use Case Diagram